asylve/Sea-Ice/README.md

 ## 2.1 Class Definitions

-In order to simplify analysis the 31 SIGRID-3 classes were binned into 8 classes broadly defined as:
+In order to simplify analysis the 31 SIGRID-3 classes shown in section 1.2 were binned into 8 classes broadly defined as:

 - 0: <10% ice
 - 1: 10-30% ice